 - Corrupted system files.
 It cannot be excluded that your system files may be corrupted or damaged.
 For this issue, you can run an SFC scan or DISM to check and fix it.

-Why hard drive showing the wrong free space in Windows 10?
+Why hard drive showing wrong free space in Windows 10?
 How to solve this problem effectively?
-This post shares all the answers.
+This post shares you with all answers.

 Before You Do